All library locations and services will be closed Tuesday, December 24, through Thursday, December 26, for the winter holiday.

 Laser cutter / heavy-cutting machine details

-• Cricut and Cameo / light-cutting machines
+• Cricut / light-cutting machine

 Do-it-yourself machines that cut a wide variety of lighter materials such as papers, vinyl, and fabric.
-Equipment availability coming soon!

-Cricut and Cameo / light-cutting machines details
+Cricut / light-cutting machine details

 • 3D printing